 Most goals on debut: Pierre-Emerick Aubameyang (Borussia Dortmund), Martin Fenin (Eintracht Frankfurt), Adhemar (VfB Stuttgart), Olaf Marschall (Dynamo Dresden), Hermann Ohlicher (VfB Stuttgart), Engelbert Kraus (1860 Munich) and Erling Haaland (Borussia Dortmund) all scored hat-tricks on their Bundesliga debuts.
 Only Haaland did so as a substitute.

 Most games without scoring (outfield player): Dennis Diekmeier has gone 203 Bundesliga matches without ever registering a goal.

-Oldest goalscorer: Claudio Pizarro surpassed Mirko Votava when he scored a last-minute equaliser in Werder Bremen's 1-1 draw at Hertha Berlin in February 2019 at the age of 40 years, 4 months and 13 days.
-He then broke his own record on the final day of the season against RB Leipzig at 40 years, 7 months and 15 days.
-The top three oldest scorers all in fact played for Bremen.
+Oldest goalscorer: Claudio Pizarro surpassed Mirko Votava when he scored a last-minute equaliser in Werder Bremen’s 1-1 draw at Hertha Berlin in February 2019 at the age of 40 years, 4 months and 13 days.
+He then broke his own record on the final day of the season against Leipzig at 40 years, 7 months and 15 days.
+The top three oldest scorers all, in fact, played for Bremen.

 ** Appearances **

 Most consecutive matches: Sepp Maier featured in 442 games in a row for Bayern from the start of 1966/67 to the end of 1978/79.